6dlc/REFiLL/Start Here (Instruction).md

 To turn on spellcheck, simply go to the editor setting and turn it on.

 ### Plugins and themes
-Plugins and themes are important parts of Obsidian, as they allow you to take advantage of it easily.
-You can choose any theme you like, but there are a couple of plugins you need to do group notes.
-Here is a list.
+Plugins and themes are important parts of Obsidian, which allow you to add more onto your notetaking experience.
+REFiLL requires certain plugins in order to function correctly.
+You can turn on community plugins in Options > Community plugins > Turn off safe mode, and then going into “Browse community plugins..”.

 #### Plugins list
 -  Required plugins have an asterisk `*` at the end of them.